ncatlab/nlab-content/pages/7/1/4/2/2417/content.md

-This entry records the article
+This entry is to record the reference:

 * [[Stephan Stolz]], [[Peter Teichner]]: